100% Financing : The Complete USDA / Rural Housing Mortgage Guidelines (Plus Mortgage Rates)

 I can't afford closing costs.
 Can I get a gift for my closing costs?

 Yes, USDA loans allow gifts from family members and non-family members.
 You will need a gift letter to accompany your loan application.
 Your loan officer can give you one.
-If you don't have a loan officer, Click here to get today's mortgage rates.
+If you don't have a loan officer, get today's rates here.

 I negotiated to have the seller pay my closing costs.
 Is that allowed?